 For situations requiring a greater level of cleanliness, such as when dealing with foodborne illness, you can use stronger disinfectants without fear of staining or damaging the surface of the tiles.

-Are you unsure which one to use?
-Consulting with the Environmental Protection Agency’s (EPA) list of registered disinfectants can help.
+If you are you unsure which one to use, consult the Environmental Protection Agency’s (EPA) list of registered disinfectants.

 What Not to Do When Cleaning Porcelain Tile